Test-Time Personalization with a Transformer for Human Pose Estimation: Experiment

 \subsection{Implementation Details}

 \textbf{Network Architecture.} We use ResNet~\cite{he2016deep} followed by three transposed convolution layers as encoder $\phi$.
 Every convolution layer has 256 channels, consisting of BatchNorm and ReLU activation and upsampling 2 times to generate the final feature $F$ of size $256\times 32\times 32$ and $c=256$.
 Considering the diversity of datasets, we use ResNet50 for Penn Action and ResNet18 for both Human 3.6M and BBC Pose.
-We use one convolution layer as the supervised head $\psi^{\text{sup}}$ and another convolution layer for self-supervised head $\psi^{\text{self}}$.
-For all three datasets, the output channel for self-supervised keypoints is $k^{\text{self}}=30$.
+We use one convolution layer as the supervised head $\psi^{\text{sup}}$ and another convolution layer for self-supervised head $\psi^{\text{self}}$, { where the supervised head $\psi^{\text{sup}}$ denotes the standard structure used in Appendix \ref{app:featsharekp}.} For all three datasets, the output channel for self-supervised keypoints is $k^{\text{self}}=30$.
 We adopt a 1-layer Transformer with 4 heads and the hidden layer in feed-forward has 1024 dimensions.
 The weight of self-supervised loss is set to $\lambda=1\times10^{-3}$ for Penn Action and BBC Pose, $\lambda=1\times10^{-5}$ for Human 3.6M.

 \textbf{Joint Training.} We apply the same training schedule across methods.
 For all datasets, we use batch size of 32, Adam~\cite{kingma2014adam} optimizer with learning rate $0.001$ and decay the learning rate twice during training.
 We use learning schedule [18k, 24k, 28k], [246k, 328k, 383k] and [90k, 120k, 140k] for BBC Pose, Penn Action, and Human 3.6M respectively.
 We divide the learning rate by 10 after each stage.
 The training schedule of BBC Pose is shortened since the data is less diverse.